samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `applicationId` (string): The application ID for the Identity as a Service application.
 Console display name: "Application ID".
-* `serviceDomain` (*Type inferred from the provided value*): The domain of the Entrust service.
+* `serviceDomain` (string; *Type inferred from the provided string value*): The domain of the Entrust service.
 Format is '<customer>.<region>.trustedauth.com'.
 For example, 'mycompany.us.trustedauth.com'.
 Console display name: "Service Domain".

 Example: